Qaminono/Yahoo_Finance/Rest_Service/README.md

   4. Done.
 Now go to http://127.0.0.1:8000.

 Since there is no data here, we need to get it.
 This will be done by the script, which is in the 'Skraper' directory.

+After filling the database, the json of all the data will be available by GET request for the link http://127.0.0.1:8000.

+If you want to sort the data by company, the request must contain the attribute "company" with the company name.
+For example: http://127.0.0.1:8000?company=PD

+PUT and DELETE requests are available if you specify the record's unique 'id'.
+For example: http://127.0.0.1:8000/0